atlas4292/hotel-reviews-nlp/README.md

-# NLP and ML to Find Potential Correlation Between a Person's Review and the Corresponding Rating
+# NLP and ML to Find Potential Correlation Between a Person's Review and the Corresponding Rating Given on Hotels